Long Grounded Thoughts: Synthesizing Visual Problems and Reasoning Chains at Scale: Method

 where $\question$ is the generated question and $\answer$ is the correct answer.
 Intuitively, for an image with $K$ detected objects, we can produce $K$ distinct MCQs by conditioning on each object.
-Interestingly, we found that including normalized bounding-box coordinates, in addition to tags, further improved question grounding, even though the LLM itself operates purely in the text modality.
-Finally, we apply a rigorous filtering protocol to ensure quality.
-Each generated MCQ further undergoes automated checks to validate its format and correct answer.
-We refer to this as Stage 1~(\ref{suppl:stage_1} for details).
+Interestingly, we found that including normalized bounding-box coordinates further improved question grounding, even though the LLM itself operates purely in text .
+Finally, we apply filtering protocol to ensure quality. \rebuttal{ See Stage 1~(\ref{suppl:stage_1} for details).} We assume object metadata is not given and first processed images with Grounded-SAM~\citep{ren2024grounded}, producing open-vocabulary bounding boxes and object tags.